AlexNexton/MS2-LingLang/README.md

 ### Future Features ###

-- User accounts to store personal details securely;
+- User accounts to store personal details securely.
   - Personal Profile.
-  - Once logged in, the user would have access to a huge variety of games for learning a second language.
+  - Once logged in, the user would have access to a huge variety of games for learning a second or third language.
   - Progress assessment chart to show the user how well they are doing.
-- Google Translator;
+- Google Translator.
   - Option to choose one's first language upon loading the site.
 - Weekly News letter and challenges for current and future user/clients.
 - Personal Avatar.